ramazan-qandaxov/apexmotors/README.md

 ## Important Note

 The webpage is not populated so you will need to populate it manually.
-You can do it from /admin with credentials ```code superuser : superpassword```
+You can do it from /admin with credentials ```superuser : superpassword```